saldavonschwartz/GPUKit/README.md

 # OXFEDE::GPUKit

-A C++ framework for using OpenGL in an object oriented way.
+A framework for implementing reconfigurable rendering pipelines in C++ / OpenGL

 The framework exposes OpenGL functionality thru an object oriented interface.
 It's still work in progress but supports the following constructs so far: